How to Create an Eco-Friendly Cleaning Routine

 Obviously one of the most important changes to make when switching to an eco-friendly cleaning routine is to use natural cleaning products.
 Eco-friendly cleaning products offer several advantages over store-bought cleaning products.

 Natural cleaning products are easy to make, can save you money, are safer for your family, and won’t hurt the environment.
-If you’re not sure where to start, check out our DIY cleaning category for a complete list of the eco-friendly cleaning products you can make yourself.
+If you’re not sure where to start, here are more than 25 eco-friendly cleaning products you can make yourself.

 I have to hand it to Swiffer.
 The company has an incredible marketing department.
 They’ve convinced millions of people that their single-use mops and dusters are the best way to clean.